As usual, check the write up instructions first.

 We will be using clausal complements as our example of embedded clauses.
 To do so, we need to create clause-embedding verbs.
 First, if you haven't already, find examples of verbs that can embed propositions and verbs that can embed questions.
 If you also find verbs that are happy to embed either, we can make use of them.
 For inspiration, you can look here or here.

 If your matrix and embedded clauses look the same, you should be able to test this immediately.
-If not, you'll have to wait until you've implemented the syntax for your embedded clauses.
+Otherwise, you'll have to wait until you've implemented the syntax for your embedded clauses.
 (Though to test the semantics, you could say that the COMPS value of the verb is an S, and try an example where a matrix clause appears in that complement position.)

 Some languages mark embedded clauses (declaractive, interrogative or both) with complementizers (e.g., that and whether in English).
 To implement this, you'll need to do the following.
 (If your language also marks matrix questions with a question particle, you have some of the following in your grammar already.)